nlsy-links/NlsyLinks/article/outline.md

 The package pertains to multiple generations of the 'Nlsy79' and multiple generations of the 'Nlsy97'.
 Because NlsyLinks package structures information within and between generations of the NLSY simultaneously, it requires slightly unconventional NLSY terminology to reduce ambiguity.

-The 'Nlsy79' refers to both the original subjects interviewed in 1979, and their children (termed 'Nlsy79 Gen1' and 'Nlsy79 Gen2', respectively).
-Data for the 'Nlsy79 Gen1' comes from the [original NLSY79 sample](http://www.bls.gov/nls/nlsy79.htm), while data for the 'Nlsy Gen2' comes from both the [NLSY-C sample]() and the [NLSY-YA sample]() ('C' stands for children, and 'YA' stands for young adult).
+The 'Nlsy79 sample' refers to both the original 12,686 subjects interviewed in 1979, and their 11k children (termed 'Nlsy79 Gen1' and 'Nlsy79 Gen2', respectively).
+Data for the 'Nlsy79 Gen1' comes from the [original NLSY79 stydy](http://www.bls.gov/nls/nlsy79.htm), while data for the 'Nlsy Gen2' comes from both the [NLSY-C study]() and the [NLSY-YA study]() ('C' stands for children, and 'YA' stands for young adult).
 More specifically, the [Gen2 subjects](http://www.bls.gov/nls/nlsy79ch.htm) are the biological offspring of the Gen1 mothers; they initially completed the NLSY-C survey until roughly age 14, and then completed the NLSY-YA survey (the oldest 'Young Adult' respondent was QQ in the 2016 survey).
 Although the NLSY does not interview 'Nlsy79 Gen0' (the parents of Gen1) or 'Nlsy79 Gen3' (the children of Gen2), it does contain direct and indirect information about them,

 The terminology for the 'Nlsy97' sample is similar yet simpler than the 'Nlsy79',  because the explicit respondents come from a single generation (*i.e.*, the 'Nlsy97 Gen1').
 A few variables reflect Gen0 and Gen2.
 In contrast to the Nlsy79, the Nlsy97 contains more information about the housemates.